 A child’s sleep problems can affect his parents’ marriage.
-Most therapists tell parents not to let the child sleep in their bed, and to take turns getting up with him.
+Most therapists tell parents not to let the child sleep in their bed–to take turns getting up with him.
 That way each parent gets a full night’s sleep every other night.
 It is best to teach the child to stay in his bed and not wander around the house.
-Also, do not allow him to skip school because he missed sleep.
+Also, do not allow him to skip school because of missed sleep.

-Some parents enforce a strict bedtime and a regular bedtime routine as a way of calming their child for sleep.
-Another good trick is to use flannel sheets and to experiment with pajama fabrics until you find one that your child tolerates.
+Some parents enforce a strict bedtime routine as a way of calming their child for sleep.
+Another good trick is to use flannel sheets and experiment with pajama fabrics until you find one that your child tolerates.
 Enclosing the child in a sleeping bag or under a bed tent can help.
-So does playing “white noise” in the background.
+So, does playing “white noise” in the background.

 “Adapted Physical Education,” the website for physical education teachers, see http://www.pecentral.org/adapted/adaptedmenu.html

 Bashe, Patricia and Barbara Kirby.
 The Oasis Guide to Asperger Syndrome.
 New York: Crown Publishers, 2005.

 Kennedy, Diane.
 ADHD Autism Connection.
 Colorado Springs, CO: Waterbrook Press, 2002.

 Myles, Brenda; Cook, Catherine; Miller, Nancy; Rinner, Louann; Robbins, Lisa.
 Asperger Syndrome and Sensory Issues.
 Shawnee Mission, KS: Autism Asperger Publishing, 2000.